 Section 7 Security and Privacy Profiles like ATNA, CT, XUA, BPPC and others

-The XDS Profile supports registration of content and the ability to query and retrieve from a centralized service, but there are many use cases where a system (i.e., a clinician) may wish to be proactively notified when a new document is made available.
-DSUB describes the use of subscription and notification mechanisms for use within an XDS Affinity Domain and across communities.
+The XDS Profile supports registration of content and the ability to query and retrieve from a centralized service, but there are many use cases where a system (e.g., system acting on behalf of a clinician) may wish to be proactively notified when a new document is made available.
+DSUB describes the use of subscription and notification mechanisms for use within an XDS Affinity Domain.
 The subscription allows for the matching of metadata during the publication of a new document for a given patient, and results a notification which can be parsed:

-- Using a push-style method of notification where the Subscriber subscribes to receive notifications about the availability of documents based on specific criteria or,
+- Using a push-style method of notification where the "Document Metadata Subscriber" Actor subscribes to receive notifications at the "Document Metadata Notification Recipient" Actor about the availability of documents based on specific criteria or,

-- Using a pull-style method which creates a Pull Point resource able to store notifications targeted to a specific recipient.
-Notifications stored in the Pull Point can be retrieved using a specific transaction.
+- Using a pull-style method which creates a "Notification Pull Point" Actor able to store notifications targeted to a specific recipient.
+Notifications stored in the Pull Point can be retrieved by the "Notification Puller" Actor.